Spinach senior copywriter on creating a campaign identity for Knight Frank

 Part of the project involved creating adverts for a large-scale out-of-home campaign.
-This was a great opportunity to bring the new campaign identity, developed by Spinach, to life and build the message around word and imagery.
-We caught up with Spinach copywriter Owain Thomas to see the importance of words in conveying a compelling message.
+This was a great opportunity to bring the new campaign identity, developed by Spinach, to life and build the message around word and image.
+We caught up with Spinach senior copywriter Owain Thomas to see the importance of words in conveying a compelling message.

 How did the campaign evolve?